sleepingkiwi/wordpress-docker/readme.md

 ## changing permissions or editing files in the running container

-> If you need to find the container name use `docker ps` whilst it's running
+> If you need to find the container name use `docker ps` whilst it's running and check the `name` column

 ``` bash
 # whilst the container is running